 Prior to the arrival of the railroads in the 1880s, there were no physicians in New Mexico who were trained in modern medical science.
 The Indigenous and Hispanic peoples of the territory dealt with illness by combining long traditions of religious and spiritual healing with the use of natural resources that the land provided, including native herbs and plants.
-The West Mesa, the Volcanoes, the escarpment – all areas within present – day Petroglyph National Monument – were significant areas related to these aspects of healing for the people of the region.
-While many searched – for plants grew elsewhere, such as in the mountains, many others were found here.
+The West Mesa, the Volcanoes, the escarpment – all areas within Petroglyph National Monument – were significant areas related to these aspects of healing for the people of the region.
+While many searched for plants that grew elsewhere, such as in the mountains, many others were found here.
 There use as supplements to modern, nontraditional medicine continues today.

 Self-appointed healers in the Hispanic community – usually women who were called medicas or curanderas – collected, dried, processed, and administered herbal remedies.
 Using leaves, roots, or seeds of various plants, she made concoctions for her sick patients.

 The medica, who served as midwife, nurse, and doctor, might be paid in coin or in edible produce.
 She brought with her many folk beliefs from medieval Europe.
 These may have included a belief in magic or witchcraft; a tradition of using Oriental spices; or a familiarity with the Doctrine of Signatures, a codification by the Roman Catholic Church of many pre-Chrisitan healing traditions.
 The codification stated that one could learn the use of a plant by observing some marking or color.
 For example, plants with yellow flowers might be used to treat jaundice and those with a red signature to treat blood disorders.